gmmatt/torgeternity/Readme.md

 not correctly displaying attributes on SK sheets.
 - Fixed an issue where spells were not rollable.
 - Updated appearance of threat sheets.
+- Draggable macros!
+Players can drag any perk, gear, weapon, power, etc. onto the macro hotbar for easier access during play.
+(Thanks again, @rwan for this and the combat tracker update!)

 v.
 0.92.1